Borjagodoy/api-generation/README.md

 # API generation

-# Install
- 1. Download the project.
- 2. Add the folder into node_modules in your project(provisional until publication in npm).
- 3. import with your project requires and follow the detailed sample code below.

 #The project

 This project, generate the backend Full API REST depending to models describe you in the config gile API_config.json